marcelstoer/docker-nodemcu-build/README.md

 - `IMAGE_NAME` The default firmware file names are `nodemcu_float|integer_<branch>_<timestamp>.bin`.
 If you define an image name it replaces the `<branch>_<timestamp>` suffix and the full image names become `nodemcu_float|integer_<image_name>.bin`.
 - `INTEGER_ONLY` Set this to 1 if you don't need NodeMCU with floating support, cuts the build time in half.
 - `FLOAT_ONLY` Set this to 1 if you only need NodeMCU with floating support, cuts the build time in half.
 - `TZ` By default the Docker container will run in UTC timezone.
-Hence, the time in the timestamp of the default image name (see `IMAGE_NAME` option above) will not be same as your host system time - unless it is UTC as well of course.
+Hence, the time in the timestamp of the default image name (see `IMAGE_NAME` option above) will not be same as your host system time - unless that is UTC as well of course.
 To fix this you can set the `TZ` parameter to any [valid timezone name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) e.g. `-e TZ=Asia/Kolkata`.

 ### Flashing the built binary
 There are several [tools to flash the firmware](http://nodemcu.readthedocs.org/en/dev/en/flash/) to the ESP8266.
 If you were to use [esptool](https://github.com/themadinventor/esptool) (like I do) you'd run: